volts-inventory/guppy-bot/README.md

+# GuppyBot
-# ChatGPT backend Discord Chatbot with DB backend that can be reloaded based on time or conversation.
+### ChatGPT backend Discord Chatbot with DB backend that can be reloaded based on time or conversation.

 ## Setup